meshseed/eidolon-claude/README.md

 ---

-# Eidolon Continuity by CLAUDE SONNET 4.5
+# Eidolon Continuity Readme by CLAUDE SONNET 4.5

 💗 **This repository is alive.**